 Urgent care provides treatment for minor conditions and illnesses that need immediate attention, but are not cause for an emergency room visit.
-Urgent care facilities are open beyond the hours of a typical primary care physician and are able to provide care during the day, weeknights and on weekends.
+Urgent care facilities are open beyond the hours of a typical medical practice, providing care during the day, weeknights and on weekends.

 Urgent care centers in Virginia

 For quick, quality medical care, we provide the treatment you need.

 HCA Virginia Health System's convenient urgent care clinics are equipped for diagnostic services and efficient treatments.
 We offer everything from X-rays to vaccines, providing care that works for you and your family, whenever you need it.